 Storage appliances now exist for all matter of functions.
-Here are some of the good ones.
+Here are some of the best on the market.

 Gartner graded EMC Data Domain tops in a magic quadrant about backup appliances.
 The company offers many configurations: as well as appliances, there are rack and software versions.
 They can also integrate with EMC Avamar and NetWorker via Data Domain Boost.